davideberga/ai-cloud/README.md

   ```
   python check_communities.py <output_folder>/details.npz testgraphs/<dataset>_top5000.txt>
   ```
 - `system_load_wrapper.py`: wrapper that launch the `main.py`, observing and recording memory and cpu usage of it and its child processes.
-Accept the same arguments of `main.py`, but in abbreviate form.
+Accept the same arguments of `main.py`, but in abbreviate form (--help for usage).